Aged and Disability Care

 Deb Smith

-Aged Care and Disability Coordinator - Wugularr
+Aged Care and Disability Assistant Manager

 Deb has 17 years of experience in Aged Care and has worked in various roles within the Aged Care sector.
 She enjoys working in Aged Care because everyone has a story and every story is different.
 Deb likes getting to know her clients, so that she can help them enjoy their interests and hobbies.